blueaxis/Poricom/README.md

 </details>

 ## Installation <a name = "installation"></a>
-Download the latest zip file [here](https://github.com/bluaxees/Poricom/releases).
+Download the latest zip file [here](https://github.com/bluaxees/Poricom/releases/latest/).
 Decompress the file in the desired directory.
-Make sure that the `assets` and `utils` folder is in the same folder as the executable `Poricom.exe`.
+Make sure that the `app` folder is in the same folder as the shortcut `Poricom`.

 For developers, clone this repo and install requirements: `pip install -r requirements.txt`.
 Run the app in the command line using `python main.py`.